 As you wander around the internet, you might leave a page or two running at once.
-Keeping multiple tabs open is a useful practice—it lets you cross-reference pages, save long articles for later reading, and remind yourself to check email.
+Keeping multiple tabs open is useful—it lets you cross-reference pages, save long articles for later reading, and remind yourself to check email.
 But when those tabs balloon in number from two to three to four dozen, you can easily get lost.
 That’s not only bad for your attention span, but also eats into your computer’s available memory, slowing it down.

 Don’t panic—we collected eight useful extensions to help tame your tabs.
-These let you save pages until a later time, mute certain windows while you’re working on something else, and more.
+These will let you save pages until a later time, mute certain windows while you’re working on something else, and more.
 Install your favorites from this list and start browsing smarter.

 For the simplest solution to mushrooming browser pages, xTab restricts the number of open tabs.
-You don't get any fancy lists, link retrieval, or tab management here, just a hard limit.
-Once you reach that limit, whether you set it at 5 or 50, you can still open new tabs—but xTab will start closing older ones.
-And you get to choose the order in which these tabs close: the least recently used, the least often accessed, or the oldest.
+You won’t get any fancy lists, link retrieval, or tab management here, just a hard limit.
+Once you reach that limit, whether you set it at five or 50, you can still open new tabs—but xTab will start closing older ones.
+And you’ll get to choose the order in which these tabs close: the least recently used, the least often accessed, or the oldest.
 Or, instead of having the extension automatically close old tabs, you can have it block any new tabs from opening.
 This means you’ll have to manually close an existing tab before you can open a new one.

 The xTab method doesn’t give you an easy way to retrieve closed tabs, so it should make you think twice about opening new ones.
 If it feels a little too brutal to you, bear in mind that pinned tabs and tabs you haven’t yet viewed will be exempt from the cull.

-xTab for Chrome
+xTab is free for Chrome.

 Within the Tree Tabs sidebar, you can also search through your tabs, save certain pages for later browsing, and reopen windows you just closed.
 It’s an extremely useful map that points the way as you navigate through your tab forest.

-Tree Tabs for Firefox
+Tree Tabs is free for Firefox.

-5. All Tabs Helper
+All Tabs Helper

 Like Tree Tabs, All Tabs Helper opens a tab-viewing sidebar on the left of the Firefox interface.
 Although you can drag-and-drop tabs to reorder them in the list, you can’t organize them into groups.
-However, within the All Tabs Helper sidebar, you can select multiple tabs at once (hold the Shift key and click), close windows (hit the cross icon next to an entry), and search for specific pages.
+However, within the All Tabs Helper sidebar, you can select multiple tabs at once (hold Shift and click), close windows (hit the cross icon next to any entry), and search for specific pages.

 The extension also includes a useful duplicates finder, so you can tell if you’ve got the same tab open twice.
 And if you need to retrace your steps, it can restore a history of your open tabs, revealing any accidentally-closed windows.

-All Tabs Helper for Firefox
+All Tabs Helper is free for Firefox.

 Mute All Inactive Tabs

 Reducing clutter isn’t the only reason you need to control your tabs.
 When you have too many windows open, an annoying autoplaying video or audio clip can be nearly impossible to hunt down and silence.
 That’s where Mute All Inactive Tabs comes in.
 As its name suggests, it will silence all the open browser tabs except for the one you’re currently viewing.

-Mute All Inactive Tabs for Firefox
+Mute All Inactive Tabs is free for Firefox.